maoberlehner/markus-oberlehner-net/content/blog/utilize-the-file-structure-to-decide-when-to-use-vuejs-slots.md

 But keep in mind that in programming, there are no absolute truths.
 So take `always` and `never` with a grain of salt.
 Depending on several factors, e.g., your application's size and complexity, Dependency Injection might be overkill.

 If you sometimes struggle to determine if you should use a slot or import a component directly, this article is for you.
-We will learn how we can utilize the file system to help us decide when to use slots.
+We will learn how we can utilize the file structure to help us decide when to use slots.

 ## Let the File Structure Determine Whether We Should Use Slots